 Legal Notices now available online each week

-To see all the news about our community, you can subscribe and have the Times Journal delivered to your home each week and also see the entire newspaper online wherever you may be.
+To see all the news about our community, you can subscribe and have the Times Journal delivered to your home each week, and with a subscription you can also read the entire newspaper online wherever you may be.
 Go to yanceytimesjournal.com for subscription details or call the office at 828-682-2120.
-If you are on Facebook, like “Yancey Times Journal” to receive breaking news and see posts that don’t appear in the printed version.

 THINGS TO DO and ENTERTAINMENT

 *Parkway Playhouse presents the final three performances of Shakespeare’s enduring rowdy and romantic comedy classic A Midsummer Night’s Dream on Sept.
 26 and 27 at 7:30 p.m. and Sept.
 28 at 3 p.m.
 For information or tickets, see parkwayplayhouse.com or call 682-4285.

 *Old Timey Fall Festival sponsored by Yancey History Association Saturday, Sept.
 27, on Town Square from 10 a.m. – 4 p.m.

 *Music in the Mountain Folk Festival at Burnsville Town Center, premiere event showcasing mountain music, dance and storytelling from 5:30-9 p.m.
 Call 682-7215 for information.